huguanjing/GOanalysis/README.md

-# GOanalysis
+# Gene Ontology Analysis
-Gene Ontology Analysis
+Using R and relevant packages to conduct GO analysis.